 Robert Abraham, Ph.D.

-Senior Vice President, Group Head of Oncology Research and Development, Pfizer
+Senior Vice President, Group Head of Oncology Research and Development, Pfizer, Inc.

-Robert (Bob) Abraham is Senior Vice President and Group Head, Oncology R&D Group in Pfizer Worldwide Research and Development (WRD).
-He serves as a standing member of the WRD leadership team, and founded and directed the Pfizer WRD Postdoc Training Program.
+As Senior Vice President and Group Head of the Oncology R&D Group at Pfizer Worldwide Research and Development (WRD), Dr. Robert “Bob” Abraham is a standing member of the WRD leadership team, and founder of the Pfizer WRD Postdoc Training Program.
 Prior to these roles, Bob served in Wyeth Research as Vice President of Oncology Research, one of the five therapeutic areas in Wyeth Discovery Research.

-Bob received his B.S. in Biology from Bucknell University, Lewisburg, PA in 1974 and subsequently completed his Ph.D. studies in Pharmacology at the University of Pittsburgh, Pittsburgh, PA.
-In 1981, Bob was a Postdoctoral Fellow in Pharmacology and Immunology at the Mayo Clinic.
-Bob is the author of over 210 scientific publications and has served on and chaired grant review panels at the National Institutes of Health.
-He is a reviewer for many top journals, including Nature, Science, and Cell.
-He has received several awards for his scientific contributions, including the Legacy Laureate Award as an outstanding alumnus of the University of Pittsburgh.
+Bob earned a B.S. in biology from Bucknell University in 1974, and subsequently received a Ph.D. in pharmacology from the University of Pittsburgh.
+In 1981, Bob was a Postdoctoral Fellow in pharmacology and immunology at the Mayo Clinic.
+Bob has authored more than 210 scientific publications.
+He has also served on and chaired grant review panels at the National Institutes of Health and served as a reviewer for many top scientific journals, including Nature, Science, and Cell.
+Bob has received several awards for his scientific contributions, including the Legacy Laureate Award as an outstanding alumnus of the University of Pittsburgh.